 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-South Carolina has two levels of licensing Licensed Professional Counselor Associate (LPCA) and Licensed Professional Counselor (LPC).
+South Carolina has two levels of licensing Licensed Professional Counselor Associate and Licensed Professional Counselor (LPC).
 For additional information see the licensure requirements on the South Carolina Board of Examiners for Licensure of Professional Counselors, Marriage and Family Therapists and Psycho-educational Specialist website.
-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor Associate after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program at University of Phoenix.
+Below are the steps necessary to apply for licensure as a Licensed Professional Counselor Associate after graduating from the University of Phoenix Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) program.

 Clearances: